 - As of now, there are more than 1 billion cars currently in use on earth.

 - And about 1,65,000 cars are produced every day.

-Decades ago, if one was to say that you will have a device which will give your live location of someone even if they are half a world away, most people would roll their eyes.
+Decades ago, if one was to say that you will have a device that will give your live location of someone even if they are half a world away, most people would roll their eyes.
 But today, this is the most basic function of a GPS tracking device.

 Also read: A Beginner’s Guide to GPS Trackers

 GPS is the heart of fleet telematics.
 But why is it so important?
-Before we dive into the future, we shall first brush up our basics.
+Before we dive into the future, we shall first brush up on our basics.

 There are several types of GPS tracker systems.
 But they are majorly classified into two categories, Active and Passive.